Midnight Blue (Love Streaming)

-Midnight Blue (Love Streaming) (Korean: 깊은 밤의 위로 (Love Streaming)) is a charity single album by South Korean rapper, singer-songwriter, and record producer B.I.
+Midnight Blue (Love Streaming) (Korean: 깊은 밤의 위로 (Love Streaming)) is a charity single album by South Korean rapper, singer, songwriter, record producer and dancer B.I.
 It was released on March 19, 2021, by 131 Label X IOK Music, and distributed by Dreamus.
 The debut single album contains three songs, including the lead single "Midnight Blue", all written and co-composed by B.I.
 Midnight Blue (Love Streaming) is a donation project, with all of the proceeds of the sound sources, recordings, and copyright fees of the single album being donated to World Vision, to support children in crisis across the globe.

 Background

 On March 15, 2021, 131 Label announced the release of the debut single album of B.I with a surprise teaser via their official YouTube channel.
 The teaser clip featured an animated character, presumably a representation of B.I himself, explaining what the song is about through the use of sign language.

 "Midnight Blue" is a song that gives a warm embrace to the audience with a calm piano melody and warm vocal tone," says the animated character in sign language, according to the video's YouTube description.
 "Like the lyrics 'I will cover your heart with a blanket in the dark midnight', hope this track can be a comfort to anyone who is enduring its wound alone."

 The three-track single album is written and composed by B.I, with collaborations from other producers on compositions and arrangements.
 All the tracks were released partially as demos via B.I's SoundCloud over the course of 2020–2021.